A healthy eating guide for pregnant people

 Things to limit during pregnancy:

-Having too much vitamin A may harm your unborn baby.
+Having too much vitamin A may harm you baby.
 Avoid taking fish liver oil or supplements that contain vitamin A while you’re pregnant.
 Eating liver is best avoided while pregnant because it is high in Vitamin A

 Avoid alcohol completely during pregnancy.
 Cutting out alcohol means it cannot harm your baby.